conversejs/converse.js/docs/source/configuration.rst

 * Default:  ``false``

-If set to ``true``, Converse.js will automatically try to initiate an OTR (off-the-record) encrypted chat session every time you open a chat box.
+If set to ``true``, Converse.js will automatically try to initiate an OTR (off-the-record) encrypted chat session every time you open a chatbox.

 use_vcards
 ----------